itsstatsofficer/forza-horizon-4-wheelspins/README.md

 Analysis
 ========

-I recorded 1809 entries in `wheelspin.md`.
+I recorded 1809 entries in `wheelspins.txt`.
 I recorded each entry in the same order in which I spun the wheelspins (i.e. opened the lootboxes)
 This means that,